Fact check: How effective is the Sputnik V coronavirus vaccine? | DW | 15.04.2021

 According to DW's research, Sputnik V has been approved in 60 states, including India, Mexico, Iran, Ghana, Sri Lanka and Serbia, as well as in the Palestinian territories and Republika Srpska, in Bosnia-Herzegovina.

 Though Sputnik V has yet to receive EMA approval, the EU member states Hungary and Slovakia have granted emergency national approvals.
-It is already being used in Hungary to vaccinate citizens, but in Slovakia the authorities have not yet approved use of the 200,000 doses that Russia has delivered.
+It is already being used in Hungary to vaccinate citizens, but in Slovakia the authorities have not yet approved use of the 200,000 doses delivered by Russia.

-It's difficult to find out for certain which countries have already approved and started using Sputnik V. Argentina, Serbia, San Marino are among them, and of course Russia itself.
-According to Our World in Data, as of April 12, around 8.8 million people, 6% of the population, had received at least one shot in Russia — a rather low figure by international comparison.
+It's difficult to find out for certain which countries have already approved and started using Sputnik V. Argentina, Serbia, Venezuela and San Marino are among them, and of course Russia itself.
+According to Our World in Data, as of April 12 around 8.8 million people, 6% of the population, had received at least one shot in Russia — a rather low figure by international comparison.

-Some countries have already preordered the vaccine and are conducting trials but have not yet approved the vaccine.
+Some countries have already preordered the vaccine and are conducting trials, but they have not yet approved the vaccine.
 Brazil has already ordered about 76 million doses of Sputnik V in anticipation.

 There has been growing interest in the Russian vaccine in Europe, even though the European Commission is not currently negotiating future supply contracts as it did with BioNTech-Pfizer and AstraZeneca late last year.
-The Czech Republic, Germany and Austria are trying to secure doses of Sputnik V via bilateral channels, but have insisted the vaccine will only be used after the EMA gives the go-ahead.
+The Czech Republic, Germany and Austria are trying to secure doses of Sputnik V, but have insisted the vaccine will only be used after the EMA gives the go-ahead.

 Though the EMA has already launched its rolling review of Sputnik V, it will only be able to begin the approval process after the first results of scientific and clinical trials have been evaluated.
 This could take weeks, if not months.